-Finally, we will visit the ceremonial village of Orongo, where the Bird Man ceremony was performed.
-This ceremony designated with the King who would be the spiritual and political leader during the period of one year.
-This sacred character, which is represented as a body of shrunken man and a large bird`s beak, is engraved in a large number of stones.
+Finally, we will visit the ceremonial village of Orongo, where the Bird Man ceremony was held.
+This ceremony designated with the King who would be the spiritual and political leader for a period of one year.
+This sacred character, which is represented as a shrunken man`s body and a large bird`s beak, is engraved on a large number of stones.

 After exploring Orongo, we will return to our selected hotels at approximately 12 PM.